Choosing a new learning management system (LMS) for your company is daunting, or at least it was for me.

 Integrated microlearning features

 Research backs this up.
 Over half of the employees surveyed would be more likely to engage in learning if the courses were broken up into shorter courses.
-Video and interactive content helps this type of learning, and employees love that, too.
+Video and interactive content helps this type of learning, and employees love that, too, according to Software Advice.

 Employees want access, not another platform